What are CCI Edits/59 Modifier?

 Got that?
 Yeah, we know.
 It’s a bit dense and doesn’t seem the most relatable.
 But that’s because modifier 59 is intended mainly for surgical procedures, so the definition leans a great deal that way.

-CMS states that when billing a 97140 and 97530 (therapeutic activities; direct, one-on-one patient contact by the provider; use of dynamic activities to improve functional performance; each for 15 minutes) for the same session or date, modifier 59 is only appropriate if the therapist performs the two procedures in distinctly different 15 minute intervals.
-This means that you cannot report the two codes together if you performed them during the same 15 minute time interval.
+CMS states that when billing 97140 and 97750 (Physical performance test or measurement; eg, musculoskeletal, functional capacity, with written report; each 15 minutes) for the same session or date, modifier 59 is only appropriate if the therapist performs the two procedures in distinctly different 15-minute intervals.
+This means that you cannot report the two codes together if you performed them during the same 15-minute time interval.